AscentTracker/AsTra/USERS-GUIDE.md

 Basics
 ------

--turn on with power switch, wait 10 seconds for startup/calibration -silent mode (no beeps): press any button when powering on or set "b 0" in settings.txt on SD card
+- turn on with power switch, wait 10 seconds for startup/calibration
+- silent mode (no beeps): press any button when powering on or set "b 0" in settings.txt on SD card
--select grade with Up/Down buttons (?,4,4+,5a,5a+,...9c+)
+- select grade with Up/Down buttons (?,4,4+,5a,5a+,...9c+)
--select climber with Set-button (on left edge next to power switch) -start climbing with Go-button
+- select climber with Set-button (on left edge next to power switch)
+- start climbing with Go-button
--end climbing with Go-button (finished) or Set-button (failed to finish).
+- end climbing with Go-button (finished) or Set-button (failed to finish).
 Totals (altitude and seconds) are displayed until Go is pushed.
--auto poweroff after 10 minutes of idle (set "s 0" in settings.txt to disable)
+- auto poweroff after 10 minutes of idle (set "s 0" in settings.txt to disable)

 Display
 -------